 Miranda Cowley Heller, a debut author with decades of experience in storytelling (having worked as a books editor and as Head of Drama Series at HBO), deploys the pacing and plot of a binge-worthy box-set, with writing that immerses you in the cool ocean waters of Cape Cod.
 No wonder The Paper Palace has won accolades from literary giants such as Meg Wolitzer, Nick Hornby and Nina Stibbe.

 But the same question that Elle poses throughout the novel – a choice, between Peter and Jonas – remains at its end.
 The pond that she swims in during the novel’s opening pages remains her morning ritual at its end.
-Only, this time, Jonas is in the water.
+Only, this time, Jonas is on the shore.
 The ending leaves just enough open to question that while Heller admits she never intended to make the ending ambiguous, she has been pleasantly surprised by how many readers “have been debating the Jonas vs. Peter ending” – something she says is “great and interesting.”

 In the wake of the book's released, the debate over the ending has become increasingly feverish.
 There are entire forum threads dedicated to it, in fact, on Reddit and Goodreads, with many people asking the same question: who did Elle choose?